Hamels yields 3 runs in Braves debut, a 5-1 loss to Orioles

 TRAINER’S ROOM

 Braves: LH Max Fried (back spasms) will return from a short stint on the injured list Friday to start against the Mets.
 Fried (6-0, 1.98 ERA) said his back locked up during a start on Sept.
 5. “I feel real good now.
 I’m ready to get back,” he said Wednesday.
-Snitker said Fried would have started the series finale against the Orioles if Hamels wasn’t already penciled in.

 Orioles: Reliever Shawn Armstrong (back) is showing improvement, but it’s uncertain if the right-hander will recover in time to pitch again this season.
 “If he continues to progress and responds with his side work, then it’s possible,” manager Brandon Hyde said.
 “But I’m not entirely sure.”